 Demonstrating this mobile app to my first potential employer along with the resulting report helped me get back for a second interview and code review.
 Dynamic and data driven websites was another area I developed outside work.
 My first exposure was a third year college team project where it was my job to create an ASP.NET website with registration and authentication for a trading company.
 The website worked as expected and ensured the team received a high grade.
 In fact all software tasks that had a programming component I performed exceptionally well.
-Recently I have explored ASP.NET and MVC, where I successfully created a recruitment website in the Azure cloud using Entity Framework Code-First allowing Visual Studio to deploy a database automatically from the related models.
+Around a year ago, I explored ASP.NET and MVC, where I successfully created a recruitment website in the Azure cloud using Entity Framework Code-First, allowing Visual Studio to deploy a database automatically from the related models.
+I was following the official Microsoft video tutorial series and accompanying asp.net articles.
 In conclusion, the interest I have for developing solutions using the .NET Framework makes tasks easy and enjoyable.

 From recently looking at new laptops.
 I just couldn’t justify the money for another unit.
 The urge to get some new technology is never easy to fight off!
 The replaced devices start to gather dust and the guilt sets in that the old device did nearly everything the new one does even though much faster.
 This reminds me that machine with a newly installed drive always seems to run much faster until the programs get piled on and significant resources are used up right before your eyes.